How Often Should I Clean This...and That?!

 You just need four things.
 Baking Soda, Vinegar, Ice + Salt.
 First pour half a cup of baking soda down the disposal, followed by one cup of white vinegar.
 You'll feel like Harry Potter for a bit as your concoction will fizz and hiss at you.
 Let this sit for a few minutes then wash it away with boiling water.
 Baking soda and vinegar are sanitizing magic.
 Next, grab your ice bucket from the freezer and dump it into the sink (make sure it is at least about two cups).
 Pour some coarse salt over it and turn the disposal on.
 Ice helps dislodge the gunk.

-There is this little trap in the bottom of your dishwasher.
+There is this little trap at the bottom of your dishwasher.
 You may not have even known it was there, but alas it is a very real thing.
 It traps any food that you may have left on your dishes.
 Cleaning this out every 30 days is essential to making sure your dishwasher remains high-functioning.
 A fellow blogger posted tips on cleaning certain items in the kitchen - and this little gem happens to be one of them.

 Refrigerator + Freezer